marzn/telegrambot-japi/README.md

 ### Just download a jar

-Have a look into https://github.com/marzn/telegrambot-japi/tree/master/bin
+Have a look at our [builds](https://github.com/marzn/telegrambot-japi/tree/master/builds).

 ## HowTo use the software